 Technology, Data and New Models for Sustainably Managing Ocean Resources

-The authors for this paper are: Jim Leape, Mark Abbott, Hide Sakaguchi, Annie Brett, Ling Cao, Kevin Chand, Yimnang Golbuu, Tara Martin, Juan Mayorga, and Mari S. Myksvoll.
+The lead authors of this paper are Jim Leape, Mark Abbott and Hide Sakaguchi.
+Contributing authors include Annie Brett, Ling Cao, Kevin Chand, Yimnang Golbuu, Tara Martin, Juan Mayorga and Mari S. Myksvoll.

-‘Technology, Data and New Models for Sustainably Managing Ocean Resources’ launched on 23rd January 2020, at the World Economic Forum Annual Meeting in Davos.
-Former U.S. Secretary of State John Kerry, UN Special Envoy for the Ocean Peter Thomson, Ocean Panel Sherpa Co-chair Vidar Helgesen, and Blue Paper author Jim Leape highlighted the importance of the findings.
+‘Technology, Data and New Models for Sustainably Managing Ocean Resources’ launched on 23 January 2020 at the World Economic Forum Annual Meeting in Davos, Switzerland.
+Former U.S. Secretary of State John Kerry, UN Special Envoy for the Ocean Peter Thomson, Ocean Panel Sherpa Co-chair Vidar Helgesen and Blue Paper author Jim Leape highlighted the importance of the findings.

-Read more on the WRI blog 'Harnessing the Power of the Ocean Data Revolution', by Blue Paper authors Jim Leape, Mark Abbott and Annie Brett; Secretariat team members Ines Aguiar Branco and Johannes Friedrich, and find Peter and Jim’s UN Web TV interview here.
-The Blue Paper authors also share insights in the Nature Comment 'Ocean data need a sea change to help navigate the warming world'.
+Read more in the WRI blog post 'Harnessing the Power of the Ocean Data Revolution', by Blue Paper authors Jim Leape, Mark Abbott and Annie Brett; and Secretariat team members Ines Aguiar Branco and Johannes Friedrich.
+Find Peter and Jim’s UN Web TV interview here.
+The Blue Paper authors also share insights in the Nature Comment 'Ocean Data Need a Sea Change to Help Navigate the Warming World'.

 |Download 'Technology, data and new models for sustainably managing ocean resources'|